Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: A Refinement of IVHS invariants

-corresponding to $\xi$.
-This also can be viewed as the Koszul sequence of the global section $e_{\xi}$ of $\EE_{\xi}$ corresponding to the image of the constant section $1 \in H^0(\OO_C)$ under the monomorphism in the extension sequence, that is, the above sequence is the Koszul sequence
+where $e_{\xi}$ is a nowhere vanishing global section of $\EE_{\xi}$, that is $\xi$ can be represented by the Koszul sequence of some nowhere vanishing global section $e_{\xi}$ of $\EE_{\xi}$ corresponding to the image of the constant section $1 \in H^0(\OO_C)$ under the monomorphism in the extension sequence.
+The two Koszul sequences

-corresponding to $e_{\xi}$.
-The multiplication of $\xi$ by a nonzero scalar amounts to scaling the morphisms of the extension sequence.
-So all constructions below will be insensitive to such a scaling operation.